Class notes that learn with you.

 Course-aware everything

-Leo, the tutor that knows your class
+Bella, the tutor that knows your class

 Predicted exam questions